Mobile is the future of the web.

 Data input on mobile and desktop is substantially different.
 Therefore, applying the same principles will lead to a catastrophic failure.
 Typing is slow and error-prone on mobile and it is therefore advisable to minimize typing on small devices.
 Minimal typing, default over custom data input and using the right input tool for different data are key.

-Mobile apps are important in the digital space and are not going anywhere.
-Their role is only going to be increasing henceforth.
-Even Google has announced that mobile-first indexing is used for more than half of its web pages.
+Mobile apps are important in the digital space.
+And, they aren’t going anywhere, at least not in the visible future.
+Their role will only increase henceforth.
+Even Google has announced that mobile-first indexing is used for over half of its web pages.

 Thus, if you are a business that has so far neglected mobile apps because you’ve done well on the web, we might be just the push you need for optimizing your app and improving your business KPIs.